 Scrum Alliance Code of Ethics

-All Scrum Alliance members have an obligation to themselves and to the Alliance to represent themselves truthfully, professionally and in a non-misleading manner.
-All Scrum Alliance members shall:
+All Scrum Alliance practitioners have an obligation to themselves and to the Alliance to represent themselves truthfully, professionally and in a non-misleading manner and to protect the integrity of all Alliance issued certifications and of the process by which those certifications are earned and awarded.
+All Scrum Alliance practitioners shall:

-- Be honest and accurate in presenting qualifications and experience in all communications with others
+- Be honest and accurate in presenting qualifications and experience in all communications with others;

 - Not engage in or condone behavior that is designed to deceive others.

-- Not use – either orally or in writing – materials, titles or thematic creations originated by others unless approved in writing by the originator
+- Not use – either orally or in writing – materials, titles or thematic creations originated by others unless approved in writing by the originator;

 - Conduct themselves in a professional manner, even when it is not reciprocated.